GuessWhoTwitter/Back-End/README.md

 | username	| String	| true	    | N/A   |
 | password	| String	| true	    | N/A  |

-NOTE: If successful, a session will be returned.
-This must be stored and used as authentication for API calls to users or messages endpoints.
+**NOTE**: If successful, a JSON Web Token will be returned.
+This must be stored and used as authentication for API calls to users endpoints.